 Moreover, there are logistical factors favourable to the shipment of Chinese vaccines.
 Other than the shorter flights involved, Sinovac and Sinopharm are both inactivated vaccines, which makes storage and last-mile deliveries a lot less burdensome.
 Sinovac and Sinopharm need to be kept at temperatures of between 2 to 8°C, while the mRNA-based Moderna and Pfizer vaccines require temperatures of at least -20°C and -70°C, respectively.
 AstraZeneca also has to be kept at only regular fridge temperatures, which explains its popularity among many countries.
 For countries already short on time and money to battle the pandemic, developing extensive cold-chain capabilities can be a distraction; worse, a daunting challenge.

 Additionally, China has been willing to enter into fill-and-finish agreements with Indonesia and Malaysia.
 The two countries receive the bulk vaccine materials (or vaccine concentrates) from China which can then be processed into individual shots domestically.
 Other than reducing costs, the fill-and-finish arrangements enable more vaccines to be made available since it reduces the production burden on China’s end.

 Arguably, China’s current advantage may be short-lived as the G7 gears up to donate 1 billion shots to the developing world in the coming months.
 Supplies from the West are expected to increase since countries like the United States and the United Kingdom are finishing up their domestic vaccinations and will thus be able to release their spare shots.
 However, for countries desperate for a secure supply of vaccines, lofty promises of future donations are not as robust an assurance as China’s reliability in fulfilling the region’s orders over the past few months.

-Khairulanwar Zaini is a Research Officer at the ISEAS - Yusof Ishak Institute.
+Khairulanwar Zaini was a Senior Research Officer at the ISEAS - Yusof Ishak Institute.